Rogers Centre History

 In February 2005, Rogers Communications Inc. purchased the venue in order to keep the iconic Canadian stadium in Canadian hands.
 Since that time, undergoing a name change from SkyDome to Rogers Centre, the venue has undergone many renovation and upgrade projects designed to meet the expectations of guests and promoters alike.
 Guests to Rogers Centre now enjoy an expanded 100 Level concourse area that has been brightened and is more fan-friendly with expanded wheelchair seating and three new eateries reflecting the culture and feel of the city.

 In 2007, Rogers Centre unveiled Jays Shop-Stadium Edition; an 8,000 square foot retail space that is a must-see for fans and visitors alike.
 The new space, located near Gate 5, has an open concept feel with MAJESTIC, NEW ERA and NIKE specific areas.
 In addition there is a one-of-a-kind hat wall displaying 150 Blue Jays caps.
 In total, the store has 400+ different caps for sale making it one of the largest selection of caps in one location anywhere in Canada.
 In addition to team specific merchandise, guests can also purchase Toronto Argonaut, Buffalo Bills and traditional tourist items.

-Other features of the venue include luxury suite space perfect for entertaining or corporate meetings, the Rogers Centre Tour Experience, state-of-the-art broadcast facilities, the Renaissance Hotel, Premier Fitness and the world famous Hard Rock Café.
+Other features of the venue include luxury suite space perfect for entertaining or corporate meetings, the Rogers Centre Tour Experience, state-of-the-art broadcast facilities, and the Renaissance Hotel.

 One of the unique signatures of Rogers Centre is the $5 million in artwork commissioned and on display both outside and inside the facility.
 Canadian artists whose work can be found around Rogers Centre include: